joshcalcino/PhantomBatch/README.md

 Please make sure that you add your cluster into the Phantom `Makefile`, and set your `SYSTEM` environment variable.
 PhantomBatch WILL NOT WORK if you do not do this!

-There are also two other environment variables you will need to set (these are likely to be removed in a future release).
+There are also two other environment variables you will need to set.
 The first is `PHANTOM_DIR`, which should provide the path to your copy of Phantom.
 This is usually `~/phantom` in most cases.
-The second is `PHANTOM_DATA`, which is not appropriately named for its task, but it is the directory where you have PhantomBatch cloned.
+The second is `PHANTOMBATCH_DIR`, which is the directory where you have PhantomBatch cloned.

-Please run all of your PhantomBatch simulations INSIDE the PhantomBatch directory.
-I will eventually make it such that you can invoke PhantomBatch anywhere, but for now this is how you must do it.
+You can run PhantomBatch from where ever you like, but make sure that the directory has plenty of space available for the number of dump files you expect to generate.

 There are a few example config files.
 Please look at them if you need help making your `config.json` files.